← Crowd & Courage

 Read-only financial data access at verification time

-We query your QuickBooks account for a specific financial metric to verify your contract outcome.
+Where you connect QuickBooks for a business goal, we query your account for a specific financial metric to verify your contract outcome.
 The raw API response is used to produce the verdict and then stored in summarized form only.

 Intuit Privacy Statement